wesayhowhigh/docs/docs/development/deployment/exporting-site.md

 docker exec -it ubuntu_app_1 sh
 ```

-3. Zip all the files up
+3. Zip all the files up (ensuring you are in the `/var/www/html` directory

 ```bash
 zip -r website.zip ./